 Zophar uses this question to show that a person cannot do anything to understand God fully.
 Alternate translation: "you cannot do anything." or "you cannot understand him fully."
-(See: Rhetorical Question) what can you know?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) what can you know?

 Zophar uses this question to show that a person cannot do anything to know God fully.
 Alternate translation: "you cannot know God fully." or "you cannot know all there is to know."
-(See: Rhetorical Question) Its measure This could mean: (1) God's greatness or (2) the greatness of God's wisdom.
-ULT 9 Its measure is longer than the earth, and wider than the sea. is longer than the earth ... wider than the sea God's greatness or wisdom is spoken of as if it could be measured in distance.
-(See: Metaphor) If he ... shuts anyone up "If God ... shuts anyone up in prison" if he calls anyone to judgment ULT 10 If he passes through and shuts anyone up, if he calls anyone to judgment, then who can stop him?
-The abstract noun "judgment" can be translated with the verb "judge."
-Alternate translation: "if God calls anyone to go to him so that God might judge him" (See: Abstract Nouns) who can stop him?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) Its measure This could mean: (1) God's greatness or (2) the greatness of God's wisdom. is longer than the earth & wider than the sea God's greatness or wisdom is spoken of as if it could be measured in distance.
+(See: Metaphor (p.1186)) (See: Metaphor (p.1186)) If he & shuts anyone up Alternate translation: "If God ... shuts anyone up in prison" if he calls anyone to judgment If your language does not use an abstract noun for the idea behind the word judgment, you can express the same idea with a verbal form such as "judge."
+Alternate translation: "if God calls anyone to go to him so that God might judge him" (See: Abstract Nouns (p.1123)) (See: Abstract Nouns (p.1123)) who can stop him?

 This question emphasizes that no one can stop God.
 Alternate translation: "no one can stop him!"
-(See: Rhetorical Question) does he not notice it?
+(See: Rhetorical Question (p.1216)) does he not notice it?